• Skip to primary navigation

 My daughter is also doing some science and social studies work with her sister, but it is very light.
 Stay tuned for a post on our family subjects to learn more about what we are using.

 Our science, history, geography, and nature study are taught as a family study.
 Stay tuned for another post outlining what we have been using!
-You can also follow along on our field trips here and on our YouTube Channel.
+You can also follow along on our field trips by checking out our Mission Carmel Review and our YouTube Channel.

 Have you tried any of the curriculums I mentioned?
 Let me know in the comments below!